ankit-kmr/Python-point/Remote Connection/Readme.txt

 >> winrm create winrm/config/Listener?Address=*+Transport=HTTPS '@{Hostname="DESKTOP-CEPCEIS"; CertificateThumbprint="E1E4314D304C5A445CA949410497023A6857DB2D"}'

-Adding firewall exception (inbound rule) port 5986 for https netsh advfirewall firewall add rule name="Windows Remote Management (HTTPS-In)" dir=in action=allow protocol=TCP localport=5986
+Adding firewall exception (inbound rule) port 5986 for https
+>> netsh advfirewall firewall add rule name="Windows Remote Management (HTTPS-In)" dir=in action=allow protocol=TCP localport=5986

 To allow unencrypted communication
 >> Set-Item -Path "WSMan:\localhost\Service\AllowUnencrypted" -Value $true

-NOTE : once winRM is configured can change back the Network to Public as before
+NOTE : intital authnticatio (Kerberos and NTLM) -- When a client connects to a domain server using its computer name, the default authentication protocol is Kerberos.
+When a client connects to a domain server using its IP address, or connects to a workgroup server, Kerberos authentication is not possible.
+In that case, PowerShell Remoting relies on the NTLM authentication protocol.

-{ On the Host server }
++++ { On the Host server } +++

 Network should be private to configure winRm services
 >> Set-NetConnectionProfile -NetworkCategory Private
 >> winrm set winrm/config/service @{AllowUnencrypted="true"}

-NOTE : once winRM is configured can change back the Network to Public as before